 The name or registration number is usually in pension plan brochures / booklets or on the plan’s website.
 A member’s pension statements would also have this information.

 Members and spouses

 Under the Family Law Act, members are responsible for valuing their property.
-However, both the member and the spouse can apply for a valuation.
-Spouses are responsible for completing any application to divide the pension.
+However, both the member and the spouse can apply for a valuation of the member’s pension.
+The member’s spouse is responsible for completing any application to divide the pension.

 FSRA’s forms are available on the FSRA Website.
 You may want to ask the plan administrator if it has pre-populated FSRA’s family law forms with plan information.

 FSRA encourages members and spouses to review this Guide in its entirety.
 This will help them understand the basic process of valuation and division.
 They are responsible for ensuring that the information provided to the plan administrator is accurate and complete.
 They are also responsible for responding to any valid requests for documentation or other information requested by their administrator.
 Responding promptly helps to ensure a smooth and orderly process.

 The rules surrounding valuation and division of pensions are complex.
 Members and their spouses may need the assistance of lawyer of other professionals.
 This Guide provides a basic overview of the most common valuation and division scenarios.
 However, in many cases the member and spouse’s situation may be more complicated.
 In these types of cases, particularly, they may want to seek legal advice from a family law lawyer.

 FSRA is responsible for the administration and enforcement of the Pension Benefits Act (PBA) and its regulations.
 FSRA does not administer the Family Law Act or provide legal advice.

 1. Can FSRA review my complaint relating to family law matters?